 HOW CAN WE HELP?

-The Law Office of Barry Hogen has the experience needed to defend those accused of all manner of criminal sexual conduct charges.
+Barry Hogen Law has the experience needed to defend those accused of all manner of criminal sexual conduct charges.
 We have successfully worked for clients in the past to defend them against everything from inappropriate contact to rape.
 Those accused of these crimes deserve to have their rights preserved and to have the very best defense available to them.

 With the potential serious repercussions stemming from this report from the Attorney General’s panel, it has never been more important to ensure you protect yourself and your rights.
 An experienced criminal sexual conduct attorney in St. Paul-Minnesota area is your best line of defense against these charges.
 Your future depends on the decisions you make immediately after being charged.
 Calling us is the first and best decision you could possibly make in these circumstances.